 James Joys is the pseudonym of Irish composer and producer Jamie Thompson, who quarries the seams between electroacoustic, classical, electronica, and exquisite errant-pop.
 His restless approach to exploratory music has seen him score works for choir and electronics, produce avant-garde electronica, kaleidoscopic techno, write, arrange, and produce dark swooning songs for his band Ex-Isles, and compose modernist song for a dance opera called A Different Wolf with Dublin’s Junk Ensemble and Belfast's Dumbworld in collaboration with Brian Irvine and Pete Devlin.
 He is also co-artistic director of The Night Guild, a revolving collective of artists, musicians, and technical specialists who collaborate on larger scale projects.
 Their first, Devil, Repent! made in collaboration with vocal acapella group Landless, various improvising musicians, and visual projection artists is out in 2020.

 Based in Belfast after studying and teaching music in Newcastle upon Tyne and Bristol for fifteen years, he released a collection of “electroacoustic rave entropy” called Super_Tidal in October 2018.
 Exploring ideas of occurrence and withdrawal, turbulence and suspension; sediment and plastic, his experimental electronic work is heavily influenced by visual artists Anselm Kiefer and Cy Twombly.
 Musical touchstones are the stately detailing of Valerio Tricoli, the turbulent pulse of Ben Frost, the eerie ambiences of Tim Hecker, and the glitch of Holly Herndon.
 Super_Tidal is what James himself describes as being situated “between the concrète and the kinetic.”
 His choral and electronics work of modern lamentations, A Constellation Of Bargained Parts, co-written with Pete Devlin arrived on March 1st 2019, followed by the unstable technicolour electronica of Fugitive Wound.

-He is currently working on Canon Fodder, an experimental project at the intersections of composition, turntablism, open/graphic scoring, and improvisation.
-Supported by Dumbworld and the ACNI's Artist Career Enhancement Award, the project will see him collaborate with an opera singer, an experimental percussionist, and refugees and immigrants in Ireland.
+He is currently working on Canon Fodder, an experimental project at the intersections of composition, open/graphic scoring, and jazz skronk improvisation.
+Supported by Dumbworld and the ACNI's Artist Career Enhancement Award, the project will see him collaborate with an opera singer, an ensemble of improvising musicians, and refugees and immigrants in Ireland.